 Treatment options may include non-surgical and surgical treatment.
 Non-surgical treatment consists of rest, ice, compression, and elevation (RICE protocol); all assist in controlling pain and swelling.
 Physical therapy may be recommended to improve knee motion and strength.
-A knee brace may be needed to help immobilize your knee.
+A special knee brace may be needed to help stabilize your knee.
 Crutches may be recommended to protect your knee and avoid bearing weight on your leg.

 PCL Reconstruction Procedure